 Outline view shows the document's structure.
 The indentations and symbols in outline view do not affect the way your document looks in normal view and do not print.

 To see the document in outline view,

-- Click on View on the menu bar - Select outline from the view menu.
+- Click on the view tab. - Select outline from the Document views ribbon.